-Here we will be discussing the highest level program organization unit, which helps programmers to pack and organize program code and data for reusability purpose.
+Here we will discuss the highest level program organization unit, which helps programmers to pack and organize program code and data for reusable purposes.

 What is Modular Programming?